 Chalk painting furniture is easy and fun, but I must warn you that it is very addictive!
-In this post, I will walk you through some basic information about chalk paint and how you can use it for your furniture makeover projects.
+In this post, I will walk you through some basic information about how to chalk paint and tips for success with chalk mineral paint furniture makeover projects.

 Chalk paint, also called mineral paint, is a type of non-latex paint popular for DIY home decor paint projects.
 The term chalk paint was developed by Annie Sloan, who created her brand of chalk paint just for DIY furniture painting projects.
 Other brands are similar but cannot use the name “chalk paint” in their brand name.
 Milk paint is a bit different, but is another type of DIY decor paint.
 Some other popular brands besides Annie Sloan are Dixie Belle (my favorite), Wise Oil, and Fusion.
 You can also find chalk paint lines made by Rust-oleum and Magnolia Home by Joanna Gaines, as well Americana Decor found at the big box craft stores.

 Next we’ll talk about some of the cool aspects of chalk paint and using it for DIY projects and updating your home, but to chalk paint you may want to have a few supplies.
 I created a handy dandy Chalk Paint Supplies Checklist that I hope you’ll find helpful!